 A fiduciary asks one question before recommending any allocation: does adding this improve my client’s risk-adjusted outcome?

 The data from eight years of simulation across 17 crypto assets provides a careful answer.
 In favorable market conditions — ranging markets where the grid executes actively — the strategy generates realized income consistent with the grid’s historical income in positive test years.
 In positive test periods, grid income ranged from 0.6% to 23.3%, with a mean of 10.5% and a median of 9.3%.
 The near-zero correlation with US equities is a genuine property of the return mechanism, not a statistical artifact.
-The FIS regime filter demonstrably removes the worst tail outcomes in the simulation data — as illustrated by ETH 2018, where a trending classification (Hurst 0.605) converted a 61.6% always-on loss to a 0% cash-hold period.
+The RXI regime filter demonstrably removes the worst tail outcomes in the simulation data — as illustrated by ETH 2018, where a trending classification (Hurst 0.605) converted a 61.6% always-on loss to a 0% cash-hold period.

 The honest limitations: all performance figures are from simulated backtesting, not live trading.
 Eight years of data is a relatively short history, and the two worst years in that period — 2018 and 2022 — disproportionately penalize the long-run statistics.
 The portfolio diversification benefit is conditional on the grid generating positive returns, which requires favorable ranging market conditions.
-In severe crypto bear markets, the strategy can experience substantial losses even with the FIS filter, because FIS classifies regime signals in real time and cannot perfectly gate every defensive period before losses occur.
+In severe crypto bear markets, the strategy can experience substantial losses even with the RXI filter, because RXI classifies regime signals in real time and cannot perfectly gate every defensive period before losses occur.

 For a qualified portion of a client’s income allocation — sized appropriately, disclosed fully, and paired with a clear explanation of the conditional nature of the benefit — the portfolio construction case is legitimate and data-backed.
 The appropriate allocation for most income-focused clients would be in the single digits to low double digits as a percentage of total income allocation, not a portfolio anchor.